Ezekiel 26 – Greedy Tyre is No More

 ii.
 “The American archaeologist Edward Robinson saw forty or fifty marble columns beneath the water along the shores of Tyre.”
 (Feinberg)

 d.
-I will make you like the top of a rock; you shall be a place for spreading nets: Once again the doom and destruction of Tyre is announced, even as at Ezekiel 26:4-5.
+I will make you like the top of a rock; you shall be a place for spreading nets: Once again the doom and destruction of Tyre is announced, even as in Ezekiel 26:4-5.
 Eventually, the final wave of destruction came against Tyre from the Saracens in the fourteenth century AD.
-They destroyed the city so thoroughly that it its remnants have only been found with great time and difficulty.
+They destroyed the city so thoroughly that its remains have only been found with great time and difficulty.
 It truly became a place for spreading nets.

 ii.
 The Apostle Paul also visited Tyre and met with believers there (Acts 21:3-4).
 Adam Clarke quoted Calmet, who wrote that many faithful martyrs came from Tyre in its Christian period.